EOR vs. DOR: Who Owns the Design?

 Why the Distinction Matters for MEP Teams

-For MEP teams, confusion between EOR and DOR most often arises when professional responsibility and contractual responsibility are assumed to be the same.
-While the Engineer of Record is responsible for the technical integrity and code compliance of a defined engineering scope, the Designer of Record is typically responsible for delivering that scope under the terms of the contract.
-When these roles are not clearly differentiated, expectations around coordination, decision-making, and liability can become misaligned.
+For MEP teams, confusion between EOR, DOR, and Prime most often arises when professional responsibility and contractual responsibility are assumed to be the same.
+While the Engineer of Record is responsible for the technical integrity and code compliance of a defined engineering scope, the Designer of Record and Prime Consultant are typically responsible for delivering and coordinating that scope under the terms of the contract.

-Clear identification of EOR and DOR roles also affects how questions are resolved during construction.
+Clear identification of roles also affects how questions are resolved during construction.
 RFIs, substitutions, and scope clarifications often hinge on who has authority to interpret design intent versus who is contractually obligated to respond.
-When roles are clearly defined early, MEP teams can respond consistently and defensibly, reducing the likelihood of disputes or duplicated effort later in the project.
+When roles are defined early, MEP teams can respond consistently and defensibly, reducing the likelihood of disputes or duplicated effort later in the project.

 Common Pitfalls

-Another frequent issue arises when terminology from government contracting is applied to private-sector projects without clarification.
-The use of “Designer of Record” outside of its intended contractual context can create confusion about who is responsible for coordination, responses, and decision-making, particularly when multiple firms or disciplines are involved.
+Another frequent issue arises when government contracting terminology is applied to private-sector projects without clarification.
+Using “Designer of Record” outside of its intended context can create confusion about coordination authority and response obligations, particularly on multidisciplinary teams.

 Conflicts also occur when contract language, drawing titles, and professional seals do not align.
-If contractual documents assign responsibility differently than what is implied by the drawings, teams may operate under incorrect assumptions until a dispute forces clarification.
-These misalignments are often discovered late, when changes are more costly and time-consuming.
+When documents imply different allocations of responsibility, teams may operate under incorrect assumptions until a dispute forces clarification, often late in the project when changes are more costly.

 The Takeaway

-EOR and DOR are not interchangeable terms.
-One defines professional responsibility, the other defines contractual accountability.
+EOR, DOR, and Prime are related but not interchangeable.
+One defines professional responsibility, one defines contractual accountability, and one defines contractual leadership.
 Knowing which applies, and when, helps align expectations across Owners, consultants, and contractors.

-At Aethera Engineers, we emphasize role clarity early in the project so responsibility is well defined, coordination is intentional, and MEP systems are delivered with fewer disputes and better outcomes.
+At Aethera Engineers, we emphasize role clarity early so authority is explicit, coordination is intentional, and MEP systems are delivered with fewer disputes and better outcomes.